Studying Your Department: Where to Start and How to Gather Data

 2. Identifying and rating carts allows your SPD to clearly identify damages and concerns with point-of-use cleaning before any reprocessing is done.
 Reporting poor ratings and failures to the OR manager can help improve pre-cleaning practices before SPD receives an instrument, helping to reprocess it more efficiently.

 Implementing proactive quality assurance measures before storage is also a big piece of the puzzle.
-Doing so will help you learn where there may be deficiencies in your department, as well as reduce the number of failed trays that get sent to the OR.
+This approach helps you identify deficiencies in your department and reduce the number of failed trays sent to the OR.

-1. It’s important to categorize trays and tray complexity.
+1. Importance of categorizing trays and tray complexity.
 Not all trays are equal; completing 10 basic trays may take the same amount of time as completing 3 complex ones.
-Complexity needs to be factored in when gauging performance and accounted for when planning.
-This allows you to get a better understanding of how much time is being spent on specific types of trays and adds qualitative information to accompany your data.
+Gauging performance requires factoring in complexity, and planning must account for it.
+You gain a better understanding of how much time is spent on specific types of trays and add qualitative information to your data.

-2. Don’t go for easy layups to meet quality requirements.
+2. Avoid opting for simple solutions to meet quality requirements.
 Once you’ve identified the most complex cases that have the highest likelihood for error, increase the required QA quota for them to learn more about how to improve on them.

 With your department’s productivity level understood and QA procedures in place, it’s now time to start collecting and using data in your department.
-What kind of information should you seek to collect and what hurdles could be encountered trying to do so?
+What information should you collect, and what hurdles might you encounter in the process?

 Get your team on board

 A significant challenge related to getting good data about your department’s performance is soliciting team involvement in data collection.
-It’s often seen as an additional, unnecessary step that will only serve to make their lives more difficult.
-In reality, nothing is further from the truth!
+Many see it as an additional, unnecessary step that only makes their lives more difficult.
+In reality, this could not be further from the truth.

 By demonstrating a few points to your team, you can get on the same page about the usefulness of data in SPD: